mom-ocean/mom5-ocn/public/web/docs/project/quickstart.md

 This will attempt to automatically download the necessary input data for your experiment.
 The [download instructions](http://www.mom-ocean.org/web/downloads) page has further information about downloading the input data.

-If you do not have the right input data in the `WORKDIR` for the `TEST_CASE` the above command would ask you to download it and try again.
-You may need to specify the number of processor for the `TEST_CASE`, in that case the above command errors out with the right info.
-Note: The script `exp/preprocessing.csh` is called by the `MOM_run.csh` to modify the mom4p1 namelists of these old test cases to make them compatible with MOM5.
-The results go into `WORKDIR`.

 ### Notes

 * The scripts have been tested fully only with Intel Fortran and PGI compilers on ia64 platform.
 They are partially tested  with pathscale compiler on x86\_64 and also gfortran4.3 compiler on Core2Duo processor.